CONNECTING LEARNING: WORKING WITH MUSEUMS AND GALLERIES TO DEEPEN ARTS AND HUMANITIES LEARNING

 - Becoming familiar with online resources of museums and galleries

-04. Modify integration and inquiry models of curriculum to address learning outcomes connected to areas of arts, and other areas such as, literacy, numeracy, science, humanities and technology influenced by current curriculum documents.
+04. Modify integration and inquiry models of curriculum to address learning outcomes connected to areas of arts, humanities, literacy, numeracy, science, and technology influenced by current curriculum documents.

 - Inquiry curriculum and resources that can be accessed across sites to support Australian Curriculum